btel/SpikeSort/docs/source/tutorials/tutorial_manual.rst

    that may be used to differentiate between the waveshapes.
-Module :py:mod:`~spike_sort.core.features` defines several of such features, for example peak-to-peak amplitude (:py:func:`fetP2P`) and projections on principal components (:py:func:`fetPCs`).
+Module :py:mod:`~spike_sort.core.features` defines several of such features, for example peak-to-peak amplitude (:py:func:`fetP2P`) and projections on principal components (:py:func:`fetPCA`).
 Now, we will calculate peak-to-peak amplitudes and PC projections on each of the contact, and then combine them into a single
    object: